-Carter is 10 years old.
-He's a big brother, avid baseball player, adventurer seeker and all-around sweet boy.
+Carter is ten years old.
+He's a big brother, avid baseball player, adventurer seeker, and all-around sweet boy.

-Up until the Fall of 2021, Carter has lived a very normal life.
-In August 2021 it was discovered that Carter has Severe Aplastic Anemia (SAA), a form of blood marrow failure.
+Until the Fall of 2021, Carter has lived a very normal life.
+In August 2021, it was discovered that Carter has Severe Aplastic Anemia (SAA), a form of bone marrow failure.

 "We will never forget the moment the doctors told us that our son has this rare disease impacting his bone marrow.
 We will never forget the moment that our once “normal” and healthy family began the journey that will change us forever."

-Carter and his parents began their SAA journey at Children's Hospital of Atlanta (CHOA).
-They went on to Boston in search of more answers at Boston Children’s Hospital.
+Carter and his parents began their SAA journey at the Children's Hospital of Atlanta (CHOA).
+They went to Boston, searching for more answers at Boston Children’s Hospital.
 In Boston, Carter underwent weeks of testing.
-His family learned the ins and outs of bone marrow failure and what the treatment options are for the particular types of bone marrow failure.
-In November of 2021, Carter underwent Immunosuppressive Therapy (IST) at Boston Children's.
+His family learned the ins and outs of bone marrow failure and the treatment options for the particular types of bone marrow failure.
+In November 2021, Carter underwent Immunosuppressive Therapy (IST) at Boston Children's.
 Carter returned to Atlanta and his team at CHOA while waiting to see a response from his therapy.
-Unfortunately, the therapy has not worked like his doctor's had hoped.
+Unfortunately, the treatment has not worked as his doctors had hoped.

-During the time spent with doctors in Atlanta and in Boston, one thing remained the same.
+During the time spent with doctors in Atlanta and Boston, one thing remained the same.
 A bone marrow transplant is the only true cure for bone marrow failure.
-A donor for Carter has been identified and his bone marrow transplant journey is scheduled in Atlanta for August 2022.
+A donor for Carter has been identified, and his bone marrow transplant journey is scheduled in Atlanta for August 2022.